jlboygenius/SmartThingsSertaBedControl/README.md

 # SmartThingsSertaBedControl
 Control Serta adjustable bed from SmartThings and Alexa

+I'm not 100% sure how many models of Serta Adjustible beds this is compatible with.
+I believe it should work with:
+Serta Motion Perfect 1.0 (white, rectangular remote.
+DIP switchs on remote and controller box for bed) Remote looks like this: http://www.saltlakemattress.com/resources/thSerta%20Motion%20Perfect%201.0%20Remote%20Details.jpg

 Configuration:

 Setup your Photon.
 Add 3 files to your Particle project Code in the code editor:
 CC2500_val.h